taopreeda/Commercial-Real-Estate-Price-Forecast/README.md

 ### Step 4: Forecast CPI
 - Forecast CPI from 4Q/2017 to 3Q/2019

-> More details can be found in README file in the relevant step.
+> More details can be found in the relevant folder.